 One of the first questions we get asked by clients is how to ‘defeat’ facial recognition systems.
-Everyone wants to know how you could break a facial recognition system – common guesses include sunglasses, a change in facial hair, or large hats.
+Everyone wants to know how you could break a face recognition system – common guesses include sunglasses, a change in facial hair, or large hats.
 (There is a really simple way to defeat most systems.
 I’ll tell you what it is at the end of this article.)
-Most methods to ‘break’ facial recognition are based on obscuring the face, or visually breaking up the key features – eyes, nose, and mouth.
+Most methods to ‘break’ face recognition are based on obscuring the face, or visually breaking up the key features – eyes, nose, and mouth.

 One of the more interesting examples of this is the CV Dazzle Look Book, which “uses avant-garde hairstyling and makeup designs to break apart the continuity of a face.”
 We frequently test our system against the silliest hats, or largest most reflective sunglasses that we can find, so I decided to take an afternoon and see how well these fun looks performed using our system.

 Accuracy in biometrics is a complicated subject that involves conditional probability and advanced math.
 If you want to know more about that, our CTO wrote a blog article about it.
 Blink Identity has incredibly high standards for accuracy.
 However, face matching by computers, just like face matching by humans, is probabilistic, meaning no system can be 100% accurate.
 So when actively trying to fool the system, I was expecting some non-matches.
 There are two kinds of errors in this circumstance, either a false-match or a false non-match.
 The first is difficult to do intentionally – it’s when the system finds a face, but incorrectly identifies it.
 Most methods on defeating facial recognition systems are trying for the second kind of error, where the system is unable to find a face in a given image.